-IAI: None Programmable Logic Controllers (PLCs) introduces the application and programming of powerful and flexible devices for industrial control systems.
+Programmable Logic Controllers (PLCs) introduces the application and programming of powerful and flexible devices for industrial control systems.
 Topics include: ladder logic, PLC programming, program documentation, and PLC input/output requirements.
 Laboratory exercises include hands-on work with a small PLC system to complete PLC projects.

-Prerequisite: EET 135 and EET 142 or consent of instructor.
+Prerequisite: EET 135 with a "C" or higher and EET 142 with a "C" or higher or consent of instructor.
+Credit: 3 semester hours